glycerine/rbook/README.md

 session to any (or multple) web browsers.

-As plots are saved they are shown inline in realtime with the R code, as in a Jupyter notebook.
+As plots are saved they are shown inline in realtime with the R code, in the browser, as in a Jupyter notebook.
 R output and free-form comments can also be logged.
-Thus rbooks form a simple, compact, and append-only digital lab notebook for R.
+Since all graphics, comments, code, and chosen output are logged, rbooks form a simple, compact, and append-only digital lab notebook for R.

-Our rbook has similarities to a Jupyter/ipython notebook, but also differences.
-The web view here is a read-only mirror of the user's ongoing, interactive R session in emacs.
-This makes it suitable for sharing and teaching, as well as code review.

-As the R user conducts their data anaylysis in emacs, using ESS, the `rbook` logs their session to a single file, suitable for archiving and later retreival of the results.

 detail